vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/4_The_Soma_Cups.md

 +++

-## 44
-### f
-### g
-### h
-### i
-Ye gods that find the way, finding the way, go on the way.
-### k
-O lord of mind, place this sacrifice, O god, for us among the gods, hail!or the wind, hail!
 ## 45
 ### a
-King Varuna hath made a broad path
-For the sun to travel;
-He hath made him set his feet in the pathless way;
-He driveth away whatever woundeth the heart.
 ### b
-A hundred remedies are thine, O king, a thousand;
-Broad and deep be thy loving kindness.
-Overcome the enmity, the hostility;
-Remove from us whatever sin hath been committed.
 ### c
-The noose of Varuna is overcome.

 ### d
-The face of Agni hath entered the waters,
-The child of the waters guarding against the demons' power,
-In each home [1] do thou offer the kindling-stick, O Agni;
-Let thy tongue seek the ghee.

 ### e
 In the sea is thy heart, within the waters;
 Let the plants and the waters enter thee;